AlexAntony3/executioner/README.md

 * Interactive input requirement for the user with validation.
 * Feedback for success or failure.
 * Clear instructions displayed.
+* Have a sarcastic narrator tone throughout the game.

 ### User's Stories